-An Austin, Texas native, Anna Rose Beck carries the weightiness of her clever, heart-wrenching lyrical wanderings with a voice that has been described as “both bold and understated, moving and hypnotic, brimming with passion but never overpowering,” inviting comparisons to Dar Williams and Natalie Merchant.
-It’s hard to believe that only a few years ago, Beck didn’t sing or play guitar.
-In fact, she first picked up the guitar one summer while in the course of completing a biomedical engineering degree at Duke and spent the subsequent school year juggling coursework and a newfound addiction to singing alone in her bedroom.
-Completely transformed by her passion for songwriting, she began performing at local dive bars shortly after graduating and soon garnered a local reputation for her hushy middle-soprano intensity, finger-picked guitar lines, and evocative lyrics.
-A mere two years later, after gathering a modest recording budget with the popular fundraising website Kickstarter, Beck collaborated with Asheville-based producer Andrew Schatzberg to record her 7-song, full-band debut EP The Weathermaker, released in summer of 2011.
-Since then, she has won over audiences from Austin to Boston to Berkeley, and is in the process of writing and recording the full-length follow-up, to be released in the spring of 2013.
+Anna Rose Beck carries the weightiness of her songwriting with a voice that has been described as “both bold and understated, moving and hypnotic, brimming with passion but never overpowering,” inviting comparisons to Dar Williams and Natalie Merchant.
+She first picked up the guitar one summer while in the course of completing a biomedical engineering degree at Duke University.
+She began performing at local music venues shortly after graduating in 2010 and soon garnered a reputation for her hushy middle-soprano intensity, finger-picked guitar lines, and evocative lyrics.

 In 2011, Beck first collaborated with Asheville, NC-based producer Andrew Schatzberg to record and release her debut EP The Weathermaker.
 Two years later, she launched a Kickstarter campaign to fund her sophomore album, Glass House in Outer Space.
 Recorded and produced once again by Schatzberg, the album includes 9 original songs and was released in January of 2014.